 - Can you influence how they get it?

 - Can you competently offer what they want?

 If you can answer these five questions above, you are 90% ahead of your competition already.
 Most businesses simply don’t.
 Or worse yet, choose not to.
 “What they are doing is known as short term thinking.”

 When you confidently know your businesses capabilities, AND you know what, how, when, and why your prospects buy, you have the makings of a long term profitable business venture.
-Now don’t get me wrong, there are many more elements about your business you need to know for success to be possible, but you get the idea right?
+Now don’t get me wrong, there are many more elements about your business you need to know for success to be sustainable, but you get the idea, right?

 What’s the key difference between being in business

 and being in business with well documented processes?

 I’d like to finally point out that with all this great knowledge, comes the realization that many things must be done right, in order to succeed.
 That success will ultimately be dependent upon your ability to manage many moving parts simultaneously.
 That looks an awful lot like“project management”, doesn’t it?